-International Society for Complex Abdomino-Pelvic & Pain Syndrome
+Complex Abdomino-Pelvic & Pain Syndrome

 Complex Abdomino-Pelvic & Pain Syndrome (CAPPS): a syndrome of nonmalignant origin consisting of a complex of symptoms of the abdomen or pelvis that includes pain, bowel, bladder or genital dysfunction of at least 6 months duration.

 July 19 2015 FREE - Updated Pelvic Pain Diary by KevMed